Content

 5 Stars

-As we all know buying and selling a property is one of the biggest things you will do and we understand that this comes with worry and also stress.
-When choosing your desired solicitor, finding the right point of contact is extremely important.
-Your desired choice can impact the outcome of your sale or purchase whether it’s leasehold, freehold or commercial or due to legal reasons.
+As we all know, buying and selling a property is one of the biggest things you will do, and we understand that this comes with a certain amount of worry and stress.
+Whilst you will only do this occasionally, or maybe only once in a lifetime, choosing the best solicitor for you and your specific requirements is crucial.
+Your choice can impact the outcome of your sale or purchase and how smoothly the whole process moves forward to completion.

 One of the main things is making sure your solicitor is made aware and understands your specific legal needs, so identifying your requirements from the start is crucial to avoid any bumps in the road.
 This can be anything from just a normal selling and buying transaction, to a transaction where there are more complex needs being a separation / divorce, a complex lease transaction or a probate transaction.
 Knowing your legal needs will help you narrow down the field of potential solicitors with the experience that will be required for your transaction.

 Good communication skills are one of the most essential things to look out for, especially in what could be a stressful and tough time.
-Effective communication can give you the confidence to trust and also build a rapport with your solicitor, along with managing all parties’ expectations by making sure you are both on the same page, at the same time.
+Effective communication can give you the confidence to trust and also build a rapport with your solicitor, along with managing all expectations by making sure you are both on the same page, at the same time.

 Lastly, choosing the right solicitor is a decision that should not be rushed.
-Take the time to research by looking into reviews for the individual and the company, liaise with multiple solicitors (2-3), and consider all aspects including their fees, the communication received to date and most importantly, do you feel confident and could you trust your appointed solicitor?
+Take the time to research by looking into reviews for the individual and the company, liaise with multiple solicitors (2-3), and consider all aspects including their fees, the communication received to date and most importantly, do you feel confident, and could you trust your appointed solicitor?

-Hopefully by following these steps, you can ensure that you are well-represented from the start with a pro-active solicitor, with confidence that you will reach a point of exchange of contracts with completion following.
+Hopefully, by following these steps, you can ensure that you are well-represented from the start with a pro-active solicitor, and with the confidence that you will reach a point of exchange of contracts and completion as smoothly and with as little stress as possible.
+However, where obstacles do come up, you as the client have the full confidence in your acting solicitor to deal with the issues promptly and go “The Extra Mile” where required.

 Cross Keys Estate Agents Sales Office Graphic Cross Keys Estate Agents Lettings Office Graphic